mangoomeh/myGame/README.md

 ![Monopoly Snippet](./snippet.png)

 ## Setup
 The game can run on any modern web browsers.
 Open the .html file on the browser.
-A live version is available here: ![Web Monopoly]https://mangoomeh.github.io/web-monopoly/
+A live version is available here: [Web Monopoly]https://mangoomeh.github.io/web-monopoly/

 ## Project Status
 Completed.
 Might recreate using React.js / Angular.js